Today was a typical Autumn day. A bit cold, windy, and that made us stay on land!

 Nevertheless, whenever they do decide to show up, it is mostly on a migratory pattern between July and August.

 See the table below for the single Northern bottlenose whale sighting on one of our boat trips from 2015.

 As you can see on the photos, these toothed whales have a robust, large body that can reach up to 9.8 meters in male adults and weight up to 6000 KG.

 In males, the bulbous melon (used for echolocation) becomes more developed with age, which creates this very steep and flat forehead.

-Males have one single pair of small, conical teeth at the tip of their lower jaw, but they are usually not visible in males, only in females they are.
-However, when the females are still in juvenile stages, their teeth are still hidden in their gums, like they are in small children 🙂
+Males have one single pair of small, conical teeth at the tip of their lower jaw, but they are not always visible.
+Females and juveniles have their teeth hidden in their gums, like they are in small children 🙂

 DIET AND DIVING BEHAVIOUR

 Since they belong to the deep diving family of Beaked whales – with dives up to 1500m. that can last for 2 hours, these guys hunt mainly on squids and cephalopods in very deep waters.
 Other than that, they feed on fish, crustaceans and other benthic animals, and juveniles may feed closer to the surface.

 However they can dive for extremely long periods, it is more likely to dive up to 10 min. in a general pattern.
 Well…we can still call that pretty long compared to us humans! 🙂